In this article:

 - Touching objects contaminated with the causative microbes

-- Respiratory tract/airborne droplets
+- Contact with respiratory tract/airborne droplets

 Neonatal conjunctivitis may occur within 1 day to 2 weeks after birth and is characterized by drainage from the eyes and red, puffy, and tender eyelids.